zkaddour/Node-Tut/README.md

 - To create a new database you need to use the command `use` as there is no create database command.
 In this case we will name the new database as `nodejs` so we run `use nodejs`.

 - Running `use nodejs` does not fully register the new database and it will not be visible in the list outputed by running `show dbs`.
 To save the database we can create an empty collection by running `db.createCollection("blogs")`.
 After running `show dbs` you will notice that `nodejs` is now present in the list.

+I decided against using `mongo-express` as I had way too many errors, but since I seem to have a stable connection and volume sharing I might attempt it again.